arw180/jsonresume-theme-compact/README.md

 When you are finished with your resume, you may test it by yet again opening the command line and typing ```resume serve --theme compact``` to see how it looks with this theme.
-You can replace the word classy with other theme names too.
+You can replace the word compact with other theme names too.

 If you want a local copy of your resume, type in
 ```resume export resumeName --theme compact```, and replace resumeName with the
 desired filename.
 You can export it in pdf and txt using the ```--format``` flag,
 like so:
 ```resume export resume --format pdf --theme compact```
 However, if you wish to export it to the JSONResume Registry, use the command
 ```resume publish``` instead.